speechbrain/speechbrain/docs/installation.md

 Note that we use git LFS within the `tests/samples` submodule.
 Those are sample files we use for tests.
 You can omit `--recurse-submodules` at clone time if you do not care about them.

 Also note that `--filter=blob:none` is recommended here to avoid cloning all of the history to make download quicker.
-Switching branches will work but will cause downloading form the remote on-demand.
+Switching branches will work but will cause downloading from the remote on-demand.
 This can be safely omitted.

 ## Test installation
 Please, run the following script  from the main folder to make sure your installation is working: